 Provided 24 hours – 7 days per week

-Face-to-face and/or telephone response to individuals
+Face-to-face and/or telephone response to

-experiencing a mental health crisis.
+individuals experiencing a mental health crisis.

 For more information see Mental Health Crisis Program brochure.

 facilitators work with the consumer to identify a Recovery Team from their formal and natural support systems.
-The consumer identifies their goals, and is a part of the process of designing a plan of services from a network of providers to help
+The consumer identifies their goals, and is a part of the process of designing a plan of services from a network of providers

-systems.
+or Youth Justice systems.
 CCS Program Informational Guide

 Services for Children With Behavioral Issues or Who Have Committed a Crime